-A friend asked me this question the other day, and today I wanted to put it to you for a bit of fun - if you could choose between having a full-time cleaner or a full-time chef, which would you choose?
-Tough choice, right?
+Tough choice: if you had to choose between having a full-time cleaner or a full-time chef, which would you go with?
+Not an easy decision, right?
 Both would be pretty amazing, and free up so much extra time in the day!

-Today I’m breaking down my chore batching method into specific, step-by-step detail.
-This method encourages you to use your time more wisely, while allowing you more freedom and flexibility for how and when things get done.
+Batching is such a an effective method because it encourages you to use your time more wisely, while providing more freedom and flexibility for how and when things get done.
 It also ensures that every single day isn’t consumed with a million chores!
 I’d love for you to give it a try if you’ve never considered it before.

 Essentially, batching means ‘to combine, mix or process in a batch - which is a quantity or number coming at one time or taken together’ (Source)

 In relation to home organisation, batching means you’re doing a set task at one time, rather than spreading smaller jobs over a number of days.

 If you want to get more productive in your day, then check out The Productivity Pack.
 It will help you be more productive, stay consistent with your organising and gain so much more quality time in your day!

 I've shared how I like to batch tasks into categories with my weekly planning, which is an awesome way to structure your week to tackle all those ‘extra’ tasks i.e. errands, calls to make, home projects, computer tasks etc.

 I use a slightly different approach for my household chores, whereby I designate a specific day of the week for [a] certain task/s.

 This method is beneficial for a number of reasons:

 - It allows me to work around my own schedule and the schedules of my family i.e. days where I have kinder and school drop-off and pick-up (in 2 separate locations); or we have extra-curricular activities; or I’m at work, are the days I do less of the time-intensive tasks.